elysiajs/documentation/docs/essential/route.md

 If server fail to find any route to handle, like in this case, then server shall return a '404 NOT FOUND' status code.
 :::

-For Elysia, we can handle a custom 404 error by returning a valuee from 'error` lifecycle like this:
+For Elysia, we can handle a custom 404 error by returning a value from 'error` life cycle like this:

 ```typescript
 import { Elysia } from 'elysia'